openfaas/faas/guide/troubleshooting.md

 The default for both is "8" - seconds.
 In the example above "30" means 30 seconds.

+### Timeouts - Function provider

-If on Kubernetes, set a matching timeout for the faas-netesd controller too:
+If on Kubernetes and Swarm you should set a matching timeout for the faas-netesd or faas-swarm controller matching that of the gateway.

 ```
 read_timeout: 30
 write_timeout: 30
 ```

+### Timeouts - Asynchronous invocations

+For asynchronous invocations of functions a separate timeout can be configured at the `queue-worker` level in the `ack_timeout` environmental variable.

+If the `ack_timeout` is exceeded the task will not be acknowledge and the queue system will retry the invocation.

 ## Function execution logs